Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Sophia.md

 ### 2025-06-03 - Brief description
 - work on custom, we going to have a fake slider looking thing, minor winscreen bug
 ### 2025-06-04 - Brief description
-- i have a bar you can click on and will set the scale later to change bomb and sizeOfTile
+- 5am i have a bar you can click on and will set the scale later to change bomb and sizeOfTile
+- class added a scale and labels
 ### 2025-05-29 - Brief description